fruzsinaagocs/fruzsinaagocs.github.io/_posts/2019-12-18-Python-wrapper-for-C++-projects.md

 **TL;DR: I wrote an update to Dan Foreman-Mackey's template for wrapping C functions in Python.**

-I while ago I had to wrap some C++ code (belonging to the numerical solver, [oscode]({% link research.md %}), I developed) in Python.
+A while ago I had to wrap some C++ code (belonging to the numerical solver, [oscode]({% link research.md %}), I developed) in Python.

 My supervisor suggested using Dan Foreman-Mackey's [blogpost](